Ronda Payne" />

 For those who are new to the profession, taking a bookkeeping or accounting program is often the first step.
 Many post-secondary institutions offer a certificate in bookkeeping program.
 Depending upon the school, accounting courses can be quite flexible for those who are currently working and would like a part-time course as well as online options.
 There are also plenty of full-time bookkeeping programs for those who want to do their program that way and there are additional continuing education options.

-Becoming an accredited bookkeeper in Canada definitely has a number of benefits whether you are an employee of an organization or run your own bookkeeping business with clients you work for.
-Take the time to determine the best certification and accreditation options for you, then look at how the process works.
+There are many benefits to becoming an accredited bookkeeper in Canada.
+You can be an employee of an organization or run your own bookkeeping business with clients.
+You will need to find the best certification and accreditation options for you and look at how the process works.
 Many organizations offer alternative methods to earning their designation, such as the CBA’s accreditation through post-secondary school programs.
-You’ll want to find the right designation and bookkeeping program to meet your needs now and in the future.